auraxangelic/libgdx-tts/README.md

 # libgdx-tts
 Library for a text-to-speech synthesizer for LibGDX.
 Available for desktop, android, and iOS apps.

+Use this library for enabling accessibility for visually impaired or blind players of your game, or use it in fun, creative way as part of your gameplay!

 For iOS, please make sure you're using libGDX version 1.13.0 or later.

 ## Gradle Configuration